McGill Laboratory of Affiliation and Prosociality

 | MOLLY FEFFER |

-Molly graduated from McGill University in spring 2023 with a B.Sc. and is currently working as the lab coordinator for the Bartz lab.
+Molly graduated from McGill University with a B.Sc. in 2023 and is currently working as the lab coordinator for the Bartz lab.
 She is interested in how chronic stress influences empathy and other social cognitive outcomes, as well as the psychology behind the (mis)functioning of interpersonal relationships more generally.

 EMAIL: molly.feffer@mail.mcgill.ca | ResearchGate